 2. Measure the distance from the floor to midpoint of the headlight.

 3. Using the measurement obtained in step 2, make a horizontal mark on the aiming surface directly in front of the headlight.
 4. Make a vertical mark which intersects the horizontal mark on the aiming surface directly in front of the headlight.
 5. Engage the brake lever lock and start the engine.
 Move the headlight dimmer switch to the LOW beam position.
 DO NOT USE HIGH BEAM.
 6. Observe the headlight beam aim.
-Proper aim is when the LOW beam is centered on the vertical mark 5 cm (2 in.) below the horizontal mark on the aiming surface.
+Proper aim is when the LOW beam is centered on the vertical mark 5 cm (2 in) below the horizontal mark on the aiming surface.

-7. Adjust the headlight using the adjusting screw on the backside of the headlight using a 4 mm swivel socket and long extension until correct aim is obtained.
+7. Adjust the headlight using the adjusting screw on the hood until correct aim is obtained.
 Shut the engine off; then disengage the brake lever lock.